Metrist-Software/product-docs/vitepress/docs/monitors/metrist_awseks.md

   "run_groups": ["match-one", "or-more", "run-groups"], "run_spec": {
     "name": "awseks",
-    "run_type": "dll",
+    "run_type": "dll"
-  }
+  },
   "steps": [
     {
       "check_logical_name": "CreateDeployment",
-      "description": "This step attemps to deploy a container into a cluster.", },
+      "description": "This step attemps to deploy a container into a cluster."
+    },
     {
       "check_logical_name": "RemoveDeployment",
-      "description": "This step attemps to remove the container deployed in a previous step.", },
+      "description": "This step attemps to remove the container deployed in a previous step."
+    }
   ]
 }
 ```